Last year, I was forced to take an impromptu vacation.

 And it’s a more reliable, more repeatable, less risky way to graduate from freelancing to products.

-This is something that I started to really think through when I gave a lightning talk at Business of Software last year, and has been the topic of many a conversation amongst industry friends of mine.
+This is something that I started to really think through when I gave a lightning talk at Business of Software in 2017 and has been the topic of many a conversation amongst industry friends of mine.

 For the first time ever, here’s exactly what I’d do if I…